espocrm/documentation/docs/user-guide/products.md

 ### Removal strategy

 Available if *Inventory Number Type* is not empty.
-Determines how Inventory Numbers will be sorted when a user picks a number for a deliery or transfer order.
+Determines how Inventory Numbers will be sorted when a user picks a number for a delivery or transfer order.

 Available options: